iai-group/arxivdigest-recommenders/README.md

 ### Venue Co-Publishing

 This recommender is based on the assumption that a paper's relevance to a user is tied to the degree of venue co-publishing between the paper's authors and the user: a paper is relevant to a user if the authors of the paper publish at the same venues as the user.

+### Previously Cited

+This recommender recommends papers that are published by authors that the user has previously cited.

 ## Requirements